ocyunn/rawr/README.md

 # rawr
-a simple RAW image reader in Python
+A lightweight RAW reader in Python